Evaluating task results

 New to Akka?
-Start here: Use the Build your first agent guide to get a simple agentic service running locally and interact with it. |
+Start here: Use the Build your first agent with Spec-Driven Development guide to use your AI assistant for implementing a simple agentic service, running it locally and interacting with it. |

 Overview